Tan Your Skin Safely

 Have you ever wondered what happens to your skin when you tan it?
 You may already know that UVB and UVA radiation hit your skin when you expose yourself to sunlight.
 These forms of radiation pave the way for tanning.
 There are actually three stages that happen during your skin's darkening:

-- 1First Stage.Once the UVA radiation hits your skin, the melanin that's close to the skin's surface is immediately oxidized.
-Your skin becomes darker.Advertisement
+- 1Once the UVA radiation hits your skin, the melanin that's close to the skin's surface is immediately oxidized.
+Your skin becomes darker.First Stage.Advertisement

-- 2Second Stage.In this stage, the UVA radiation elicits change in the activity of the melanocytes.
+- 2In this stage, the UVA radiation elicits change in the activity of the melanocytes.
 These melanocytes are found deeper in your epidermis.
 They are effectively stimulated to make more melanin.
 The new batch of melanocytes are delivered to the keratinocytes on the more superficial skin cell layers.
-Melanocytes are then placed on the outer areas of the cells right above the nuclei, providing more protection.Advertisement
+Melanocytes are then placed on the outer areas of the cells right above the nuclei, providing more protection.Second Stage.Advertisement

 Before you think about getting a tan on impulse, you should know the facts about melanoma first.
 Tanning does not directly cause melanoma.
 It just visibly shows you that your skin cells already have a degree of damage.
 You get melanoma if you stay in the sun unprotected for too long.
 Melanoma is known to be the most feared form of cancer that you can have on your skin.
 Experts believe that if you do not care for your skin while exposed to UV rays, you will have a higher risk at acquiring melanoma.
 When melanocytes are proliferating uncontrollably, melanoma starts to brew.
 The increased number of melanocytes results to the formation of dark tumors or moles known as melanomas.
 These melanomas appear instantly near or from moles that you already have.
 It would be best for you to know your skin and moles to see if you are already harboring melanomas.
 Focus on your upper back and legs.
 These are the usual positions of melanomas in women.
 Men usually have them on their upper backs.
 Take note of the following when you inspect your moles: